 Going through an IRS audit can be time-consuming and very inconvenient.
-But with the right preparation and planning, you can win your case and maybe even come out on top with the government owing you some extra money.
+But with the right preparation and planning, you can win an IRS tax audit.
+You may even come out on top with the government owing you some extra money.

 In 2011 the IRS performed 1,564,690 individual audits, but only a quarter of them were done the old-fashioned way – with an IRS agent visiting a taxpayer’s home donning a suit and tie.
 Correspondence exams typically require you to mail documentation of an expense or deduction to the IRS, leaving little human interaction with an actual IRS agent.
 But if your information doesn’t match what the IRS receives through its automated third party reporting system, your best bet may be to just cut your losses, pay the extra taxes, and move on.